ruc-practical-ai-fall-2025/development-environment-setup/README.md

 #### Folders are Files!

 When working with folders, it is helpful to know that Unix-derived operating systems treat them as files, and emulations of Unix tools emulate this behavior.
 To a Unix system, a folder is just a file that keeps track of which files human users expect to be in a particular location and which users have permissions to access them.
-With this in mind, it is easy to understand that changing the permissions of a folder simply changes the permissions of the file the indexes the contents of that folder.
+With this in mind, it is easy to understand that changing the permissions of a folder simply changes the permissions of the file that indexes the contents of that folder.
 For example, making a folder writeable by a user does not by default make all folders beneath it writeable, it only means that user can add other folders to it.

 #### Common Chmod Examples